 For purposes of demonstrating that § 1373 is not unique and the constitutional problem it presents is not straightforward, I think an example is helpful.
 A recurring question in the Third Circuit over the last few years has been the constitutionality of a weird, almost never-challenged federal law (the Professional and Amateur Sports Protection Act of 1992, or PASPA) that prohibits states from “authorizing by law" or licensing sports gambling—rather than, say, requiring the states to prohibit sports gambling.
-The law restricting the states was enacted by Congress 25 years ago notwithstanding the fact that there is no federal scheme that prohibits sports gambling.
-The Third Circuit has upheld the law in part on the grounds that it doesn’t actually require the states to do anything, such as enact new laws or even keep old laws on their books.
+Congress enacted this law restricting the states 25 years ago notwithstanding the fact that there was and remains no federal scheme that prohibits sports gambling.
+The Third Circuit has upheld PASPA mostly on the grounds that it doesn’t actually require the states to do anything, such as enact new laws or even keep old laws on their books.
 The latter bit of reasoning was disturbed somewhat in a major en banc decision last year, when the court rejected New Jersey's attempt to get around the federal prohibition using an elaborate bill that purported not to authorize sports gambling but rather to repeal very specific portions of old, sweeping state restrictions on sports gambling that predated the federal law.

 There are good, high-level anti-commandeering arguments for why the Third Circuit got this wrong, and why Congress shouldn’t be able to prohibit the states from authorizing practices that the federal government itself is not willing to prohibit (see Judge Tom Vanaskie’s 2013 partial concurrence and dissent).
 But putting aside the technical arguments for and against PASPA's constitutionality, I think in essence the Third Circuit upheld the federal law at the heart of the case because it was different enough and modest enough relative to federal laws struck down on anti-commandeering grounds in the past.